17 Aug Owning Alport syndrome Through Education and Community

 I learned lots about Alport syndrome like what types of food and drinks are good for the kidneys.
 I also learned what things Alport syndrome affects in the body like hearing, kidney function and sometimes eyesight.
 Our youth group even learned what kind of things they test at the labs.
 I think other kids should go because it’s a fun learning experience and kids with Alport syndrome can come and meet others that are going through the same thing they are.
 Parents can come to learn more about their child’s disease and ways they can help.
 Plus, you’ll all become part of the Alport syndrome Foundation community!

-View images from the previous two Alport Family Meetings on Flickr.
+View images from Alport Family Meetings on Flickr.

-All members of the Alport syndrome community are encouraged to register with ASF to learn about upcoming news, community engagement opportunities and support programs.
+All members of the Alport syndrome community are encouraged to register with ASF to learn about upcoming gatherings, news, community engagement opportunities, and support programs.